andrewgdotcom/frith/README.md

 Frith is then only required when you want to do one of the following:

 * Create, revoke, or change the expiry date of a primary key or subkey
-* Add or revoke an email address or photo ID (anything requiring a fresh self-signature)
+* Add or revoke an ID
 * Certify someone else's identity

 In such cases you need to boot from one of the Tails drives, perform the operation, and republish any changed keys.
 You only need to make a fresh backup if you have created a new primary key or subkey.